 The fellowship program was established in 2008 in partnership with the Stanford Public Interest Law Foundation.
 Starting with the 2014-2015 fellowship year, the fellowship positions were wholly funded by Stanford Law School.

-The four 2015-2016 SLS Fellows are:
+The five 2017-2018 SLS Fellows are:

 Past recipients of the SLS Fellowship are:

 - Virginia Halden, JD ’16, who worked with Philadelphia Legal Assistance to create a justice community for farmworkers in Pennsylvania through coalition-building, systemic advocacy, individual representation, and in-person outreach (2016-2017);

 - Kevin Jason, JD ’14, who identified, developed, and implemented legal and policy solutions to combat the extreme racial and economic segregation of public schools in New York State with the New York Civil Liberties Union (2016-2017);

 - Heather Kryczka, JD ’16, who worked with Natural Resources Defense Council to represent communities of color and low-income communities disproportionately affected by air pollution, reduce indoor air pollution in public housing, and advocate for sustainable development (2016-2017);

 - Katherine Lin, JD ’14, worked in the areas of police practices, criminal justice, racial justice, and/or economic justice by employing a wide range of strategies, such as litigation, community outreach, and policy advocacy, with the ACLU of Northern California (2016-2017);

 - Sarracina Littlebird, JD ’16, who was named the Stanford Law School Class of 2014 Fellow, worked with Northwest Justice Project to support Native American youth though direct client representation and community education on issues of disproportionate discipline and truancy actions and Washington’s tribal curriculum bill (2016-2017);